GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### Stand to a Charge
 Reaction
 This is treated as an attack of opportunity which is made in response to a foe's movement which would cause contact.
 The attack is made with advantage.
-You then suffer disadvantage on your opposed [Rflx] check in the ensuing brawl/trample.
+You then suffer disadvantage on your opposed check in the ensuing brawl, or the opposed [Rflx] check if a trample.

 #### Tag
 Action or Reaction